 New York.
 The Metropolitan Museum of Art.
 "Loan Exhibition of European Arms and Armor," August 3–September 27, 1931, no. 104.

 Ffoulkes, Charles J. European arms and armor in the University of Oxford.
 Oxford: Methuen, 1912. no. 162, pl.
-XVII.
+XVII (a similar buckler, and depictions of this type in painting entitled "Embarkation of Henry VIII from Dover, May 31, 1520," British School, 16th century, and preserved in Hampton Court.).

 Laking, Guy Francis, and Charles Alexander Cosson.
 A Record of European Armour and Arms Through Seven Centuries, edited by Francis Henry Cripps-Day.
 Vol. II.
 London: G. Bell and Sons, 1920. p.
 345, fig. 616.

 Christie, Manson & Woods.
 Catalogue of a Collection of Arms and Armour: The Property of Sir Achibald Lamb.
 London: Christie, Manson & Woods, May 15, 1922. p.
-3, lot no. 2.
+3, no. 2 (a similar shield).

 Grancsay, Stephen V., Thomas T. Hopes, George C. Stone, and Fred G. Blakeslee.
 [Boxed Set Containing "Brief Essays on Armor and Arms," Nos.
 1–4 and a Series of 17 Pamphlets of Photographs of Arms and Armor in Members' Collections, Nos.
 1–85].
-New York: Armor and Arms Club, 1925.
-Photograph nos 51-55.
+New York: Armor and Arms Club, 1925. photographs 51–55 (this buckler, said to have formerly been in an English collection).

 Grancsay, Stephen V. Loan Exhibition of European Arms and Armor: The Metropolitan Museum of Art, New York, August 3 to September 27, 1931.
-New York: The Metropolitan Museum of Art, 1931. cat. no. 104.
+New York: The Metropolitan Museum of Art, 1931. p.
+32, no. 104 (lent by Alexander McMillan Welch).

 Lavin, James D., Thomas Davidson, and Jamestown-Yorktown Foundation.
 Arms & Armor of 17th-century Virginia.
 Jamestown: Jamestown-Yorktown Foundation, 2000.